Turbulent Magnetic Field Amplification by the Interaction of Shock Wave and Inhomogeneous Medium: Numerical results

-In Fig.~\ref{fig:bvspectrum}, we further present the energy spectra of decomposed turbulent velocity and Alfv\'en velocity at a later time $t = 0.75 t_\text{shock}$, where the dynamo is in the nonlinear stage (see Section \ref{subsec:ratio} and Fig.~ \ref{fig:energy}).
+In Fig.~\ref{fig:bvspectrum}, we further present the energy spectra of decomposed turbulent velocity and Alfv\'en speed at a later time $t = 0.75 t_\text{shock}$, where the dynamo is in the nonlinear stage (see Section \ref{subsec:ratio} and Fig.~\ref{fig:energy}).
 As we discussed earlier, the turbulence properties are insensitive to the shock obliquity.
 Given the same preshock shallow density spectrum, both parallel and perpendicular shocks have a very similar turbulent energy spectrum, and the solenoidal component dominates over the compressive component.
-For the fully developed turbulence, the spectral slope is independent of the preshock density spectral shape, i.e., the slope is the same for both cases of preshock density being shallow and Kolmogorov.
+For the fully developed turbulence (i.e., velocity fluctuation gets saturated, see Fig.~\ref{fig:max_time})., the spectral slope is independent of the preshock density spectral shape, i.e., the slope is the same for both cases of preshock density being shallow and Kolmogorov.
 The spectral slope for compressive velocity is close to $\approx-3$, while the slope for solenoidal velocity follows Kolmogorov scaling $\approx-8/3$.
 The magnetic energy spectrum is similar to the one of turbulence.
 The compressive and solenoidal cases have slopes $\approx-3$ and $\approx-8/3$, respectively.
-However, the Alfv\'en velocity spectrum at large scales (i.e., $k\lesssim10$) becomes shallower and the spectral amplitude is lower than that of the turbulent energy spectrum.
-It shows that the full saturation of turbulent dynamo at large scales is not reached.
+However, the magnetic energy spectrum at large scales (i.e., $k\lesssim10$) is flat and the spectral amplitude is lower than that of the turbulent energy spectrum.
+It shows that the full saturation of turbulent dynamo, i.e., the equipartition between the turbulent energy and magnetic energy at large scales, is not reached.

-Fig.~\ref{fig:anisotropy_ratio} presents the energy spectra of turbulence velocity's and Alfv\'en velocity's $x$, $y$, $z$ components.
-Compared with the earlier exponential stage $t\approx0.2t_{\rm shock}$, the total magnetic energy, i.e., the Alfv\'en velocity spectrum, and total turbulent energy increases further at the later non-linear stage $t\approx0.75t_{\rm shock}$.
+Fig.~\ref{fig:anisotropy_ratio} presents the energy spectra of total turbulence velocity and Alfv\'en speed, as well as their $x$, $y$, $z$ components.
+Compared with the earlier exponential stage $t\approx0.2t_{\rm shock}$, the total (i.e., including all $x$, $y$, and $z$ components) magnetic energy, i.e., the Alfv\'en speed spectrum, and total turbulent energy increases further at the later non-linear stage $t\approx0.75t_{\rm shock}$.
 The magnetic energy is always smaller than the turbulent energy.
-The turbulent energy distribution is anisotropic at both stages with a larger $x$ component, i.e., along the shock normal direction (see Fig.~\ref{fig:anisotropy_ratio2}).
-Such anisotropic turbulence was resulted by the anisotropic vorticity, i.e., a small $x$-component, behind the shock front.
-The increment of magnetic field's $y$ and $z$ components involved with more $x$-vorticity is, therefore, less efficient than the magnetic field's $x$ component \citep{2016MNRAS.463.3989J}.
-This anisotropic magnetic field is more apparent at $t\approx0.75t_{\rm shock}$ (see Fig.~\ref{fig:anisotropy_ratio2}).